- GENERAL RULES AND REGULATIONS

 - 184.108.40.206.
 I grade can be awarded only with the prior approval of the HoD.

 - 220.127.116.11.
 I grade shall not be allowed in summer courses.

 - 18.104.22.168.
 I grade must be changed into an earned grade within 1 month otherwise it will automatically be converted to F grade.

 1.14.
 Change of Grade

-1.14.1.
-A student may file a petition with the CoE’s office for review of a final grade within two weeks after the declaration of the results.
+- 1.14.1.
+A student may submit an application with the CoE’s office for review of a final grade within two weeks after the declaration of the results.

 1.15.
 Probation & Expulsion